osmankbk/Random-Quote-Generator/README.md

 .I also gave the page a random backgroundColor: a different color is shown each time the page refreshes.

-.To see live version; download/clone and run with live server.
+.To see live version; download/clone and run with live server/open index.html page.

 ![random quot generator screen shot](https://github.com/osmankbk/Random-Quote-Generator/blob/master/images/ss1.png)